hhilalpeker/hilal_internship/README.md

 For questions, suggestions feel free to contact me:
 [hhilalpeker@gmail.com](mailto:hhilalpeker@gmail.com)

-I would like to express my sincere gratitude to the members of the CDA who supported me during this work, for their valuable guidance, feedback, and encouragement throughout the process.
+I would like to express my sincere gratitude to the members of the Daub Lab who supported me during this work, for their valuable guidance, feedback, and encouragement throughout the process.

 ## Repository Structure